 Schizoaffective disorder is a mental condition that causes both a loss of contact with reality (psychosis) and mood problems.

 The exact cause of schizoaffective disorder is unknown.
 Changes in genes and chemicals in the brain (neurotransmitters) may play a role.

 Schizoaffective disorder is thought to be less common than schizophrenia and mood disorders.
 Women may have the condition more often than men.
 Schizoaffective disorder tends to be rare in children.

 Symptoms of schizoaffective disorder are different in each person.
 Often, people with schizoaffective disorder seek treatment for problems with mood, daily function, or abnormal thoughts.

-Psychosis and mood problems may occur at the same time, or by themselves.
+Psychosis and mood problems may occur at the same time or by themselves.
 The disorder may involve cycles of severe symptoms followed by improvement.